Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 10. Tourism Conduct and Wildlife Protection Rules

-New national guidelines prohibit feeding wildlife, leaving trash, or approaching dangerous animals such as bears, supported by multilingual pictograms.
+New guidelines will prohibit feeding wildlife, leaving trash, or approaching dangerous animals, supported by multilingual pictograms.

 Who it affects: Tourists, local businesses